-As of February 24, 2020, the Americans with Disabilities Act (ADA) defines a service animal as any dog, or miniature horse when appropriate, which is individually trained to do work or perform tasks for people with disabilities.
-The work or task a dog has been trained to provide must be directly related to the person's disability.
+Under the Americans with Disabilities Act (ADA), a service animal is defined as a dog that has been trained to do work or perform tasks for an individual with a disability.
+The tasks(s) performed by the dog must be directly related to the person's disability.

 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.